What are HIV and AIDS?

 All of these can help support a person’s quality of life by improving health and lowering the chance of serious illnesses and their long-term effects.
 Effective treatment also prolongs life.

-The main treatment for HIV at this time uses 3 or more anti-HIV drugs taken each day to help block viruses from reproducing (making more viruses).
+The main treatment for HIV at this time uses 3 or more anti-HIV drugs taken each day to help block the virus from reproducing (making more viruses).
 Treating HIV with drugs is often called anti-retroviral therapy (ART) because HIV is a type of retrovirus.
 Combinations of anti-HIV drugs that are very good at stopping HIV growth are sometimes called highly active anti-retroviral therapy (HAART).

 People infected with HIV may not need to start treatment right away.
 The best time to start is not always clear, because HIV infection usually progresses slowly, and anti-HIV drugs can have some fairly serious side effects over time.
-But doctors have found that there are usually better outcomes if the anti-HIV drugs are started before the immune system has been seriously damaged.
-Most doctors agree that anti-HIV treatment should begin when the infection is causing serious symptoms or a person's CD4 count falls below a certain level.
+But doctors have found that outcomes are usually better if the anti-HIV drugs are started before the immune system has been seriously damaged.
+Most doctors agree that anti-HIV treatment should begin when the infection is causing serious symptoms or a person’s CD4 count falls below a certain level.
 There may be other reasons for thinking about starting treatment as well.

 Other measures that can be taken to support the immune system involve good self-care, such as: